bovas85/nuxt-headless/README.md

 2. Make sure you activate all the plugins and set Moustache Design as your active theme in wordpress (you can rename it if you want)

+3. Set permalinks in wordpress to anything but the default (I suggest `/%postname%/`)

-3. Make sure assets/config.js reflects your configuration and endpoints for the WP rest api and wordpress url
+4. Make sure assets/config.js reflects your configuration and endpoints for the WP rest api and wordpress url

-4. You can edit all the files and config freely.
+5. You can edit all the files and config freely.
 This is MIT licensed, but credit is welcome.

 ## Vuex config